sayedihashimi/template-sample/README.md

 ***No host file present***
 All templates will be shown by default if `vs_showParametersByDefault` isn't defined in tags.
-If `vs_showParametersByDefault` is defined in `tags`, that value will be used to determine if parameters are shown be defult or not.
+If `vs_showParametersByDefault` is defined in `tags`, that value will be used to determine if parameters are shown by default or not.
 If all templates are shown but there are parameter names listed in `vs_parametersToHide`, those will not be shown.

 ***Host file present***